-Descart is an alternative art route, containing six artworks around the city centre of Rotterdam.
+Descart is an alternative art route, containing 7 artworks around the city centre of Rotterdam.
 It is a project by Tom Hoefnagels en Robert Reinartz.
-Soon the website will go live.
+Visit the route here.
 The sites can be visited digitally and physically.
-Work will be on show by Helmut Smits, Katrein Breukers, Koen Taselaar, Nazif Lopulissa, Willem de Haan and myself (I made a self-portrait and an audio poem).
-Soon more, stay tuned :)
+Work will be on show by Helmut Smits, Katrein Breukers, Koen Taselaar, Nazif Lopulissa, Willem de Haan and myself.
+I made a self-portrait and an audio thingy.

 Always wanted to smash right through the impenetrable surface of the nearly natural, meet your inner guidance, or wander around in the magic garden of your mind’s eye?